 You must leave your job when you are 55 years old or older.

-If you retire or are laid off before age 55, you will pay the penalty when you take money out of your 401(k) plan.
+If you retire or are laid off before age 55, you will pay the penalty for taking money out of your 401(k) plan.
 But if you retire or are laid off after age 55 (age 50 if you’re a public service employee), you won’t have to pay the penalty.

 The Rule of 55 only works if you’ve left your job in the year you turn 55 or later.